-Still, the warm climate allows Barbados to offer expats a relaxed outdoor lifestyle and there are many activities to keep them busy and active on weekends from fishing, hiking and cycling to cricket (the national sport) and golf.
+Still, the warm climate allows Barbados to offer expats a relaxed outdoor lifestyle.
+There are many activities to keep them busy and active on weekends, ranging from fishing, hiking and cycling to cricket (the national sport) and golf.

 Population: About 303,000

 Capital city: Bridgetown

-Neighbouring countries: Barbados is an island in the West Indies, surrounded by the Atlantic Ocean.
-As an island, Barbados doesn't share land borders with any other countries.
+Neighbouring countries: Barbados is an island situated in the eastern part of the Caribbean Sea.
 Neighbouring islands include St Lucia, Puerto Rico, Martinique and Trinidad and Tobago.